Tenk1Kun/Music-AI-Hackathon-Osaka-2025-Edge-Music-Project/README.md

 ---

-## 🧩 How It Works — Script Walkthrough
+## Script Walkthrough of How It Works

 Follow the “script” below to understand the full pipeline.
 Each step mirrors a real module in the repo.